 An in-suite bath experience; GoldSmiths get a cocktail each, too

-Rates usually include daily á la carte breakfast, lunch and dinner; mountain biking; archery; meditation classes; and laundry.
+Rates usually include daily á la carte breakfast, lunch and dinner; a selection of beverages; free daily activities and laundry service.

 There are no TVs at the hotel, which fits perfectly with the atmosphere – one in which guests are encouraged to disconnect from the stressful everyday and embrace the mountain lifestyle.

 Mountainous grounds; spa with a traditional Bhutanese hot stone bath; lounge; library; free WiFi throughout; laundry.
 In rooms: iPod dock; tea- and coffee-making kit; underfloor heating; free bottled water; Thann toiletries.